Table of Content

 Rhythm is encompassed in the notion of Taal (spelled and pronounced tala in Hindi) in Indian classical music, whether Hindustani (North Indian) or Carnatic (South Indian).
 It is loosely defined as rhythm, but the concept is more nuanced than that and operates by dividing time cyclically rather than linearly.
 Each cycle is further broken into pieces of various lengths.

-In Sanskrit, the word Taal means ‘to strike with palms’.
+In Sanskrit, it means ‘to strike with palms’.
 In Tamil, Taalam means ‘to clap’.
 In Hindi, the word means ‘beat’ and in Bengali, besides rhythm the word Taal also means sanity.

 How does Taal work?

-• The combination of emphasis in both rhythm and melody makes the Sam particularly identifiable for the listener, and as a result, it plays a very essential function in classical music performances.
+- The combination of emphasis in both rhythm and melody makes the Sam particularly identifiable to the listener, and as a result, it plays a very essential function in classical music performances.

 Tracing the origin of Taal